 Concessions: £5.50 with Gift Aid, £5 without

 Children under 16: FREE - up to four children under 16 with an adult paying standard or gift aid admission (Excluding school and organised groups)

-Concessions available for over 60s, students showing a valid ID card and registered disabled visitors.
+Concessions available for over 60s, students showing a valid ID card or people with a disability.

 Children under 16: £2.00 per head, in teacher led groups.